 Why Oklahoma City is a great city for street art

 What I love most about street art in Oklahoma City is that it is unexpected.
 Cities like Austin, Los Angeles, and San Francisco are known for their cool vibes and love of the arts.
 Oklahoma City doesn’t necessarily have that same reputation, which is why these colorful murals are a welcomed addition to the city.
 While you will most certainly find street are every city, the murals in Oklahoma City are not only beautifying neighborhoods, they are redefining neighborhoods and creating a diverse atmosphere that many people seek out when visiting an area.
+Oklahoma City is an underrated destination, and its street art scene is just one of the reasons why.

 Have you seen any of these popular murals in OKC?
 What is your favorite neighborhood for street art in Oklahoma City?
 Let us know in the comments below!